tsabz/csc_logic_and_design/module_4.md

 Display the tuition each year for the next 10 years.

-create a variable that holds the tuition, 20,000. create a variable that holds percentage, .03. create a variable that holds the year, 10
+create a variable that holds the tuition, 20,000. create a variable that holds percentage, .03 create an array of years 1 through 10 to loop through and print out the caluclated tuition

-while year is under or equal to 10 years increase the tuition each year display the tuition increase each year
+for each year or index in year array loop incriment the tuition each year by 0.03 \* the last year's tuition% display the tuition increase each year

+Example
+1 year = 20_000 \* 0.03 = 600
+2 year = 20_600 \* 0.03